How to delete purgeable space on Mac

 How to remove purgeable files on Mac manually

-1. Delete purgeable space with Terminal
+1. Clear purgeable space on Mac with Terminal

 Because purgeable space automatically clears when your operating system needs space, you can force your Mac to delete purgeable storage by installing or downloading a large file that surpasses the amount of actual free space left on your disk.